 Cots are great for keeping squirmy wormy babes contained while they sleep.
-But when darling bub is baby no more, it may be time to transition.
+But when darling bub is a baby no more, it may be time to transition to a toddler bed.

 Toddlers with a strong sense of independence often show signs of wanting a bigger bed, but a regular-sized single bed can be quite the leap for a little ‘big’ kid.
 The happy medium is a toddler bed – not too big and not too small, just right for sleepy bears.